- You do not have any products in your shopping cart yet.

 - Use coasters, placemats, and felt pads in daily use.

-- Care for the surface regularly with suitable products.
+- Regularly care for the surface with suitable products.

 We Won't Leave You Alone!

 Even with the best care, wood remains a natural product.
 If you discover cracks, stains, or other damages, just contact us.
-We will help you with recommendations for care products, repair kits, and tips for the location.
-This way, you will enjoy your solid wood table for a long time – whether waxed, oiled, or lacquered.
+We will help you with recommendations for care products, repair kits, and tips on location.
+This way, you can enjoy your solid wood table for a long time – whether waxed, oiled, or lacquered.